 Ever since Freie Universität was first founded in 1948, the idea of a free university has found broad-based support from abroad, paving the way for a broad array of international contacts that have grown into dense networks since then.
-The Center for International Cooperation and international liaison offices are among the bodies currently contributing to the growth and development of these networks.
+The Division of International Affairs, the Center for International Cooperation and international liaison offices are among the bodies currently contributing to the growth and development of these networks.

 In addition to a large number of active cooperative arrangements such as those in place at the department level, Freie Universität works especially closely with a number of outstanding universities around the world.
 The basis for the global university partnerships is interdisciplinary research projects, joint master’s degree programs, doctoral programs, and exchange agreements as well as targeted external fundraising activities.